 Tips for Visiting Porto

-• Take a stroll on the Dom Luís I Bridge for some of the best views in Porto.
+• Stroll across the Dom Luís I Bridge for panoramic views of the city.

-• Get acquainted with some local knowledge.
-For example, the people of Porto are known as tripeiros (tripe-eaters), derived from the city's iconic dish.
+• Learn some local trivia; Porto locals are known as tripeiros, a nickname derived from the city’s famed tripe dish.

 Day Trips